Exposing the lies of one of sports’ greatest frauds

-Diana Nyad may not be a pathological liar, but she sure acts like one.
-In her 2015 memoir, Find A Way, Nyad writes that, while in high school, she became the best backstroker in Florida; Lucy Winslow, her great great grandmother, was one of the first female physicians in Manhattan; giant squid can grab birds out of the air; and countless other bits and chunks of nonsense that contain no truth whatsoever.
+Exhibit #3: In her 2015 memoir, Find A Way, Nyad writes that, while in high school, she became the best backstroker in Florida; Lucy Winslow, her great great grandmother, was one of the first female physicians in Manhattan; giant squid can grab birds out of the air; and countless other bits and chunks of nonsense that contain no truth whatsoever.

-Some examples of Nyad’s shape-shifting fictions:
+More examples of Nyad’s shape-shifting fictions:

 In the summer of 1966, Nyad got sick and couldn’t swim for up to a month-and-a-half: “Last summer [Nyad] suffered a virus of the heart,” the Fort Lauderdale News reported the following spring, “which put her out of the water for six weeks.”
 (I said “up to a month-and-a-half” because even back then, Nyad probably did not have a committed relationship with the truth.)

 Later, Nyad’s recovery time began to swell: